event-engine/docs/docs/api/discolight/discolight.md

 Discolight is dead simple.
 It does not know anything about singletons.
 Instead we use a pattern called [memoization](https://en.wikipedia.org/wiki/Memoization) to cache the instance of a service in memory and return it from cache on subsequent calls.

-The `ServiceFactory` is a complete userland implementation.
-No interface needs to be implemented.
-To add memoization to your service factory you can use the provided trait `EventEngine\Discolight\ServiceRegistry` like it is done in the skeleton service factory.
+The `ServiceFactory` is userland implementation.
+No interface implementation required.
+To add memoization to your service factory use the provided trait `EventEngine\Discolight\ServiceRegistry` like it is done in the skeleton service factory.

 ```php